aposteriori-sg/tutorials/courses/10 Arduino with mBlock/20 Basic IO/30 External LED.md

 <tr><td><font color="rgreened">Green</font></td><td>Depends.
 Try 1.8V first</td></tr>
 </table>

+Arduino pins provide 5V.

-Resistor helps to reduce the voltage.
+The resistor helps to reduce the voltage, and the current it creates.

-What happens when you connect 5V to a Red LED without a resistor?
+Question: What happens when you connect 5V to a Red LED without a resistor?

 # Breadboard

 We will be using the Arduino Uno itself as the power source for our external LED.
 So find an LED and a resistor in your kit.
 Now in order to connect these components as shown in the above simple circuit diagram, you'd need some way to hold the wires/legs asainst each other and stick some of them into the Arduino pin holes.

-Holding all of these together is a pain.
+Holding all of these together in your fingers is a pain.

 [Soldering](https://en.wikipedia.org/wiki/Soldering) is one way we can connect these togther, but that's too permanent for the kind of prototyping we are doing, so we are going to use a [Breadboard](https://en.wikipedia.org/wiki/breadboard) to connect many of the circuits in this tutorial.